View Categories

 Step 3: Create OAuth Client ID Credentials

-Now, you’ll see the OAuth Overview screen asking you to create OAuth client.
+Now, you’ll see the OAuth Overview screen asking you to create an OAuth client.

 2. Select the application type as Web Application for your WordPress site.